-Do not install vertical-type feedthrus on the parking stands of fuse-termination compartments of gear equipped with SME-20 Power Fuse Mountings or Fault Fiter Electronic Power Fuse Mountings.
-The eyebolt of the feedthru can damage the blown-fuse viewing window
+Do not install vertical-type feedthrus on the parking stands of fuse-termination compartments of gear equipped with SME-20 Power Fuse Mountings or Fault Fiter Electronic Power Fuse mountings.
+The eyebolt of the feedthru can damage the blownfuse viewing window.

 STEP 4.
-Connect the cable concentric-neutral ground wires to the ground bails and rods provided, making sure that cables have sufficient mobility to allow the elbows to be moved from bushings to parking stands.
+Connect the cable concentric-neutral ground wires to the ground bails and rods provided, making sure the cables have sufficient mobility to allow the elbows to be moved from bushings to the parking stands.